octopusden/octopus-publishing-gradle-plugin/README.md

 - The plugin walks `rootProject.allprojects` once on first apply and is
   idempotent: applying the id again (in a subproject) is a no-op guarded by an extra-property marker on the root project.
+- **Apply on the root project.** Applying the id from a subproject is tolerated for back-compat — it resolves `project.rootProject` and bootstraps the same global setup there, so the effect is identical to a root apply — but root-only is the supported, documented pattern.
+Do not expect subproject application to scope the configuration to that subproject only.
 - Projects without `maven-publish` get `artifactoryPublish.skip = true`
   (the JFrog plugin's own skip mechanism), so multi-module builds with non-publishing modules succeed.